 - offers practical and emotional support

-- responds to the individual needs of anyone who finds themselves caught up in traumatic or life-changing incidents
+- responds to the needs of anyone who finds themselves caught up in traumatic or life-changing incidents

 In order to carry out this work effectively and safely, all team members are committed to an on-going training programme, including 'critical incident stress debriefing'.

 Services provided by the Major Incident Response Team

-The MIRT works closely with the statutory and voluntary agencies, providing the following services:
+The MIRT works closely with statutory and voluntary agencies, providing the following services:

 - managing and coordinating evacuation centres, e.g. rest/reception/survivor or family and friends, the latter in collaboration with Police

 - immediate practical support